CSFG

 Since these problems are important for real companies, it is not reasonable to simply give up and say there is no solution.
 Instead, when confronted with an intractable problem, computer scientists look for algorithms that produce approximate solutions – solutions that are not perfectly correct or optimal, but are hopefully close enough to be useful.
 By relaxing the requirement that the solution has to be perfectly correct, it is often possible to come up with tractable algorithms that will find good enough solutions in a reasonable time.
 This kind of algorithm is called a heuristic – it uses rules of thumb to suggest good choices and build up a solution made of pretty good choices.

 A simple heuristic that often works okay is a greedy heuristic algorithm – an algorithm that just takes what looks like the best choice at each step.
-For example, for the TSP, a greedy heuristic algorithm might repeatedly take the route to the next closest city.
+For example, for the TSP, a greedy heuristic algorithm might repeatedly take the route to the next closest city (this is called the nearest neighbour heuristic).
 This won’t always be the best choice, but it is very fast, and experience shows that it is typically no more than 25% worse than the optimal.
 There are more sophisticated ways of designing approximate algorithms that can do better than this (some can get within 3% of optimal for the TSP), but they take longer to run.

 There are software companies that work on trying to make better and better approximate algorithms for guiding vehicles by GPS for delivery routes.
 Companies that write better algorithms can charge a lot of money if their routes are faster, because of all the fuel and time savings that can be made.